eironman/module-federation-shell/README.md

 ## Development server

-Run `ng yarn` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4000/`.